Chapter 44

 Even though God performed many miraculous signs, such as the plague of locusts, it was not until the death of the Egyptians' first born did Pharaoh release the Israelites from their bondage.

-Thus the completion of Israel's deliverance from their bondage to the Egyptians was,
+Thus, the completion of Israel's deliverance was,

 THE MIRACULOUS PASSAGE THROUGH THE RED SEA